Connecting to a Custom Hive Metastore¶

 Connecting to a Custom Hive Metastore (AWS)¶

-Qubole lets you configure a custom Hive metastore outside of QDS and access it through QDS.
-However, this feature is supported only for MySQL and Amazon Aurora-MySQL type of metastores.
+Qubole allows you to configure a custom Hive metastore outside of QDS and access it through QDS.
+However, this feature is supported only for MySQL type of metastores.

 On QDS, you can either use Qubole Hive Metastore or connect to an external metastore.
 Qubole does not support using both the metastores at the same time.